 Once you have been officially registered in the classes you will be sent an email notification of your courses.
 A follow up email will be sent informing you how to log in to your course, or if you are already in D2L it will appear on your dashboard.
-All courses will be on your dashboard by September 5th.
+Starting June 2025 all students will need to complete an Orientation course and complete it before courses will be added to the dashboard.